SkoolNotes/Taproot/2020ENG201/KBhENG201HeartOfHardness.md

 **“The sunken eyes looked up … vacant … a kind of blind, white flicker in the depths of the orbs, which died out slowly. … I found nothing else … but to offer him … biscuits.
 The fingers closed slowly on it and held — there was no other movement and no other glance.”**

 "Deadness in the eyes" => {the soul, the witness, sense, knowledge} => "the fool is blind"

+* His eyes => the sunken eyes
+* His fingers => the fingers

+Ambiguity and dehumanization of fingers

+* Frequent talk about the feature
+* No descriptions as a whole